pongthang/arco_linux/README.md

-# ARCHO LINUX SETUP AND SHORTCUTS :
+# ARCO LINUX SETUP AND SHORTCUTS :

 * use `lt` to list latest modified file/folder first through terminal.
 * Your arch is in a state(w.r.t to packages version) at each time.
 So :
   * `-S` : when you want to install the package that is compatible with your current state.
   * `Syu` : Upgrade all the packages version to the latest.
 So if you do `-Syu chrome` , it will fetch latest version of chrome & simulatenously upgrade all the packages in your machine to the latest.

-## GENERAL ARCHO SHORTCUTS :
+## GENERAL ARCO SHORTCUTS :

 ### GLOBAL SHORTCUTS :